keaton-taylor/keaton-taylor/_posts/2018-2-15-case-study-at-media.md

 class: ath
 ---
 <section markdown="1">
-### The Challenge, Hypothesis and Goals

-**Challenge:** _How can we deliver more personalized content options to our readers?_
+### A Brief Introduction
+In a cross-functional conversation with our Audience Development and Editorial partners, we were informed our content recommendation API (Parse.ly) was  not consistently serving content related to its parent content.
+This meant that related metrics were underperforming as well.
+Some of that could be due to a lack of iteration which saw teasers stagnate after carryover into the recent AT Media redesign (2017) The bottom line was that it was imperative that we figure out what's happening and how to solve for it.

+### What Problems Were We Solving?
-**Hypothesis:** By implementing and testing data driven recommendation APIs, we can deliver better content to our readers, more consistently.
+We believed that iterating on our content recommendation tools and processes would give readers more access to better content.
+This increased content quality could lead to both an increase in reader engagement and a net increase in ad impressions - which could help to positively affect revenue.
+By implementing and testing data-driven recommendation APIs, we thought we could deliver better content to our readers, more consistently.

+### Beginning with Data
-**Background:** We already used Parse.ly for editorial analytics, so pulling recommendations from their API was a relatively low hurdle.
-In addition to Parse.ly we planned to test LiftIgniter, a machine learning API for making recommendations.
-We had already been using Parse.ly for a limited number of users and saw an upward trend in related metrics.
+We already used Parse.ly for editorial analytics, so pulling recommendations from their API was a relatively low hurdle.
+In addition to Parse.ly, we planned to test LiftIgniter, a machine learning API for making recommendations.
+We had already been using LiftIgniter for a limited number of users on an adjacent feature and saw an upward trend in related metrics.
+The busy work of defining goals and KPIs came next.

 **Editorial Goal:** Deliver better content recommendations on article pages.<br>
 **Metrics:** Time on Site and Pageviews.